 How long does it take to get to Moraine Lake?
 Once you are on Moraine Lake Rd., it can take 15-20 minutes by shuttle to get there, 1 hour to bike and 2 hours and 40 minutes to walk.

 Where is best spot to view Moraine Lake?
 As you enter Moraine Lake you will see a "Rockpile" on you left hand side.
 This is the very best spot to view the lake.
 The gentle hike up to the top via a very manicured path is well worth the trouble.
 This hike is easy and will take you under 10 minutes.

 What other hikes or trails are around Moraine Lake?

 Why is the road always CLOSED?
 Moraine Lake is one if not thee most popular destination in the National Park.
 Demand to see this lake far exceeds capacity and 1000's are turned away every year.
-If you want to see Moraine Lake you will need to take a shuttle (see below), take a taxi or just be really lucky and drive in.
+If you want to see Moraine Lake you will need to take a shuttle (see below) or take a taxi.

 Is there fish in the lake?
 Can I fish for them?
 Yes and yes.
 You can fish in the lake but you will need a special Nation Parks Fishing Pass.